christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Babylonian documents refer to them as Arshaka = "The Scythian King".
 The Parthian king title Phraates ("divine glory, royal radiance") is the same title as Persian Pharnabazus and Pharnaces (Pharnaces II) in Pontus.
 These names all contain the root Pharna-/Phraa-, which is a Greek rendering of the Iranian farnah- which becomes Egyptian Pharaoh.

 **c.
+281 BCE–63 CE: The Mithridatic Dynasty**

+The Mithridatic dynasty of Pontus was the direct continuation of the Dragon King bloodline.
+Mithridates VI Eupator (c.
+120–63 BCE) was the Dragon King who fought Rome in three wars.
+He was also Ptolemy XII Auletes (Egypt), Mark Antony (Rome), King Herod (Judea), Ariarathes IX (Cappadocia), and Simon Boethus (High Priest of the Sabazios cult).

+**c.
 200 BCE–50 CE: The Dacian/Thracian Garrison**

 The Thracians/Dacians (Getae = Goth = Jat = Scythian) become the Asii power center for Southeastern Europe.
 Their Draco standard = wolf-headed serpent = Asii royal and religious symbol.